The Equity Research Associate: Remnant of a Dying Industry, or the Hero That Gotham Deserves?

 Why Would You Want to Be an ER Associate?

-In previous articles, we mentioned that equity research is in decline.
+In a previous article on equity research recruiting, we mentioned that equity research is in decline.

 Headcount reductions and MiFID II – which requires banks to charge directly for research rather than “bundling it” with other products – will continue to hurt the industry.